marianor03/Eco-friendly-Delivery-Service/README.md

-# 🌍 Eco-Friendly Delivery Route Optimization
+# 🌍 Eco-Friendly Delivery Route Optimization Service

 This Python-based project is designed to find the most eco-efficient delivery routes between cities across the UK.
 It combines classic AI search algorithms and advanced optimization techniques to simulate real-world traffic conditions and minimize environmental impact.